tc39/ecmarkdown/README.md

 ## Interaction with Ecmarkup

 Ecmarkdown is meant to be used together with [Ecmarkup](https://github.com/bterlson/ecmarkup/).
 Ecmarkup has an `<emu-alg>` element within which Ecmarkdown numeric lists can be used, and in other contexts it treats the content of text nodes as Ecmarkdown fragments.
 In the other direction, several Ecmarkdown productions produce Ecmarkup elements (as noted above).
+This relationship is evolving, however; the introduction of the Ecmarkdown document production will change things.

 In short, we expect Ecmarkdown to be embedded within a larger Ecmarkup document, used for writing algorithm steps and other text in a concise format.